-A violinist who swung harder then anyone and embodied the blues and soulfulness of his African American heritage on an instrument almost exclusively associated with the Western European tradition, he was practically an anomaly, and the depth of his artistry was probably largely invisible during his lifetime to most in the classical violin community who, without having been exposed to jazz, may have not been able to appreciate how unique and powerful John’s voice was.
+A violinist who swung harder then anyone and embodied the blues and soulfulness of his African American heritage on an instrument often pigeon-holed in the Western European tradition, he was practically an anomaly, and the depth of his artistry was probably largely invisible during his lifetime to most in the classical violin community who, without having been exposed to jazz, were unable appreciate how unique and powerful John’s voice was.
 His deep artistic statements came across not only in his work as a violinist (as a bandleader or through sideman work with greats like McCoy Tyner and Grover Washington Jr.), but also through his piano playing, composing and arranging.
 The breadth of his contribution also comes through in educational resources he developed for the jazz strings community, frequent engagements as a clinician, and his work with humanities departments at the college level, raising awareness for African and African American history and culture, including art, music, and literature.

 I first met John in 1996 when, after naively shipping him a copy of my first CD, he surprised me with a personal phone call.
 “Hi, Christian, this is John Blake,” he said.
-While I was still processing my shock, he launched into a series of supportive comments, which, in retrospect, I hardly think I deserved, given my relative newness to jazz.
+While I was still processing my shock, he launched into a series of supportive comments, which, in retrospect, I hardly think I deserved.
 That was John, though; always offering praise and encouragement, slipping in bits of wisdom here and there which never felt preachy.
 They were the supportive teachings of the kind which a loving, patient father would dole out, and he continued to check in with me consistently over the next 18 years, always with the same positive vibes, always giving of his time and energy without asking anything in return.
 When meeting at conferences, he would happily drop what he was doing to play a tune, catch a bite, or just talk for a while.
-(Pictured above with Camille, Billy Contreras and I, during one such occasion when we were in Philly, he took time out just to come hang) Out of the blue he would call up once a year just to see how things were going.
+(Pictured above with Camille, Billy Contreras and I, during one such occasion when we were in Philly, he took time out to hang.)
+Out of the blue he would call up once a year to see how things were going.
 I don’t know how he did it, but he kept tabs on many other people in similar ways.
-I half wonder if John must have woken up most mornings asking, “Who needs my help today?”
-In the past couple years he mentioned health issues vaguely, but only in passing and just before getting right back into fatherly talk.
+I half wonder if John must have woken up most mornings asking, “Who needs my help today?”.
+In the past couple years he mentioned health issues vaguely, but only in passing and just before getting right back into offering his loving support.
 This example from an email exchange shows how he could make a strong, paternal impact:

 “Hi Christian, I am glad to see that you are so active and busy and you are taking care of business with your family.
 I am proud of your accomplishments….”

-I can almost hear the inflection in his voice, which would have made me feel his approval while at the same time forcing me to check myself, thinking, “Am I handling my business with my family?!”
+I can almost hear the inflection in his voice, which would have made me feel his approval while simultaneously reminding me to ask, “Am I handling my business with my family?”